gatorcloset/OOTD/sprints/Sprint3.md

 # Unit Tests

 ## Frontend
 The Cypress testing for the frontend can be found [here]

 ## Backend
-The unit tests for the backend can be found [here]
+The unit tests for the backend can be found [here] These tests were used to unit test the database CRUD functionality for our tag and item tables.
+The tests perform the following on each of the tables:

+Checks that database can be accessed and requests can be made via [http://localhost:9000] Checks that new tags and items can be created (POST functionality) Checks that entries can be read (GET functionality for one user and entire list of users) Checks that tag and item information can be updated (UPDATE functionality) Checks that tags and items can be deleted (DELETE functionality)

 # Detailed Backend Documentation
 Find our detailed backend documentation here ->